STAMP-project/pitest-descartes/README.md

 ## Descartes Output

-PIT reporting extensions work with Descartes and include XML, CSV and HTML format.
-The HTML format is rather convinient since it also shows the line coverage.
+PIT reporting extensions work with Descartes and include `XML`, `CSV` and `HTML` format.
+The `HTML` format is rather convinient since it also shows the line coverage.
 Descartes also provides two new reporting extensions:
-  - a general reporting extension supporting JSON files.
+  - a general reporting extension supporting `JSON` files.
 It works also with **Gregor**, the default mutation engine for PIT.
 To use just set `JSON` as report format for PIT.
   - a reporting extension designed for Descartes that generates a JSON file with information about pseudo and partially tested methods.
 To use just set `METHOD` as report format for PIT.
   - Descartes can generate a human readable report containing only the list of methods with testing issues by using the `ISSUES` format.